codersforcauses/ignite-mentoring-2018/README.md

 ### `data_gen.py`

-This is just python code to help us generate some fake data
+This is just python code to help us generate some fake data.